 The Central Board of Secondary Education (CBSE) is one of the most prestigious and preferred educational boards in India.
 It aims to provide a holistic and healthy education to all its learners so that students can get adequate space to develop mentally and physically.
-CBSE is known for its comprehensive syllabus and well structured exam pattern which helps students to get a detailed idea about the entire curriculum.
+CBSE Board is known for its comprehensive syllabus and well structured exam pattern which helps students to get a detailed idea about the entire curriculum.
 There are around 20,102 schools under the board which follows the NCERT curriculum.